 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including the following:
+Your provider is likely to ask you a number of questions, including the following:

 - When did you begin experiencing symptoms?